Chat

 Docs

-If the create_design tool is enabled for the agent, it can output detailed design documentation in the Docs tab.
-This is particularly useful for:
+If the design_doc tool is enabled for the agent, it can output detailed design documentation in the Docs tab.
+This is particularly useful for:- Planning tasks before executing them

 - Visually separating agent thoughts from answers